astrorick/cloak/README.md

 Here's a list of planned features I'm currently working on:

-- [ ] Implement additional cryptography algorithms
+- [ ] Implement the Ascon cryptography algorithm
-- [ ] Implement successful decryption check
-- [ ] Abstract encryption and decryption common logic in source code
+- [ ] Abstract encryption and decryption common command logic in source code
+- [ ] Add a skip password confirmation flag (for script usage)
+- [ ] Add flag to directly inject password (for script usage)

 ## Quick Start